thumbliner/thumbliner/toys.md

 ---

-> “War is a mere continuation of policy by other means.”<br>
+> “Institutions are the rules of the game in a society.”<br>
-> — Carl von Clausewitz
+> — Douglass C. North

 ---